 Longboat Key, Florida Nicholas J. DiCicco Jr., who has a Bachelor of Science degree from John Carroll University (1955), has been designated a Life Insurance Management and Research Association (LIMRA) Leadership Institute Fellow (LLIF), a Certified Senior Advisor (CSA), and a Registered Principal with the National Association of Securities Dealers.
 Nick is the retired President and Chief Executive Officer of Midwestern National Life Insurance Company of Ohio, Midwestern Investment Corporation, Midwestern Insurance Servicing Agency and FuneralServices.com, Ltd. He is a former member of the Board of Directors of both the Life Insurance Management and Research Association (LIMRA) and the National Association of Life Companies (NALC).
 He is also a former member of the Board of Governors, Forum 500 of the American Council of Life Insurance (ACLI).
 He was Chairman of the 50th Anniversary Agency Management Conference of LIMRA.
 He is currently the Chief Executive Officer of Corporate Benefits Advisors, LLC.

-Memphis, Tennessee William “Billy” Ryan, who has a B.A.
-(History) from the University of Tennessee — Knoxville, and a J.D.
-(Law) from the University of Mississippi, is an attorney with Donati Law, PLLC, in Memphis, Tennessee.
+William “Billy” Ryan, who has a B.A.
+(History) from the University of Tennessee — Knoxville (1992), and a J.D.
+(Law) from the University of Mississippi (1999), is a partner / attorney with Donati Law, PLLC, in Memphis, Tennessee.
 He focuses his law practice on litigation in the following areas: labor and employment law, personal injury law, and workers’ compensation law.
 Since 2009, Mr. Ryan has been recognized by The Best Lawyers in America in the specialty of Labor and Employment Law.
-And, in 2014, Mr. Ryan was recognized by Supers Lawyers magazine as one of the top 100 attorneys in Tennessee.
+On multiple occasions, Mr. Ryan has been recognized by Supers Lawyers magazine as one of the top 100 attorneys in Tennessee.
 He is a certified as a specialist in civil trials by the National Board of Trial Advocacy.
 He is a Tennessee Supreme Court Rule 31 Listed General Civil Mediator.
 He has served on the UTUIA Board of Directors since 2011.